citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/financial/use/financial-cost-calculation.md

 |Final price|The final price for the fixed value|

 If you select the **Variable value** option, complete the fields:

+Based on the service selected in the previous tab "Cost by category", the costs for the selected service will be displayed and the service price will be calculate using the fields "estimated quantity", "Monthly unit value" and "Profit Margin".
+The fields "estimated quantity" and "Monthly unit value" are related to the demand metrics and will be calculated through the "Integration flow of quatity capture" to generate the varied price, respecting the business rules and the profit margin.

+The calculated values may be updated and published in the service catalog and in the service level agreement (gold, silver and bronze).

 |Field|Description|
 |-----|-----------|